Arylsulfatase B, Fibroblasts

 Method Description Describes how the test is performed and provides a method-specific reference

-Arylsulfatase B (ARSB) can be quantitated with nitrocatechol sulfate.
+Arylsulfatase B (ARSB) can be measured with nitrocatechol sulfate as the substrate.
 The conditions established are such that arylsulfatase A activity is minimal and its residual activity can be accounted for and subtracted from the activity of ARSB.(Baum H, Dodgson KS, Spencer B: Assay of arylsulfatases A and B in human urine.
 Clin Chim Acta 1959;4:453-455)

 Day(s) and Time(s) Test Performed Outlines the days and times the test is performed.
 This field reflects the day and time the sample must be in the testing laboratory to begin the testing process and includes any specimen preparation and processing time required before the test is performed.
 Some tests are listed as continuously performed, which means assays are performed several times during the day.